godotengine/godot-docs/classes/class_ip.rst

 - :ref:`int<class_int>`  **get_resolve_item_status**  **(** :ref:`int<class_int>` id  **)** const

-Return the status of hostname queued for resolving, given it's queue ID.
+Return the status of hostname queued for resolving, given its queue ID.
 Returned status can be any of the RESOLVER_STATUS\_\* enumeration.

 .. _class_IP_resolve_hostname: